arnodelorme/neurofeedbacklab/README.md

 # Publication

 This program was used to collect data on 24 subjects in a double blinded protocol (12 neurofeedback and 12 controls).
 192 sessions were recorded.
 The publication is pending.
 An example of a session is visible here https://youtu.be/7lrMgpV1FSI.

+# Install and getting started

+See the [Install.md] documentation.